 - Certain harmful ingredients may contain

 - Some do not appreciate the cooling sensation

 - The unscented type formula finds out a weird smell

 NIVEA Men Sensitive Cooling Shaving Gel

-When your skin type is sensitive don’t mix it with dry skin type mostly many men do this.
-Check the additives that are safe for sensitive skin, free of any allergens and contain very little or almost no fragrance before buying any shaving cream.
+Sensitive skin: When your skin type is sensitive don’t mix it with dry skin type mostly many men do this.
+Check the additives that are safe for sensitive skin, free of any allergens, and contain very little or almost no fragrance before buying any shaving cream.

 When you prepare your shave with a perfect product then you might get a smooth shave parallel to protecting your skin against discomfort and irritation.
 So, what to choose among Shaving Foam, Cream, and Gel?

-Shaving Creams has a pretty similar formula like foam just no air and provide a bit of moisture to your face.
+Shaving Creams: Shaving Creams has a pretty similar formula like foam just no air and provides a bit of moisture to your face.
 However much convenient than foam.